MacHu-GWU/aws_dla_lbd_api_gateway_load_test_examples/README.rst

 Why Cloud 9
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-1. You can use any computer with any operational system.
-You just need a Web Browser.
+1. **You can use any poor hardware computer with any operational system.
+You just need a Web Browser**.
+2. **Seamless collaborative coding experience** for engineering teams.
+3. **Advanced System Security and Network Security** out of the box.
+Protect your files / code / network traffic never leave your AWS environment.
+4. Native authentication support to use AWS CLI / SDK API.
+5. First class Git support for source code version control.
-2. The underlying OS and kernel is a Redhat liked Linux OS, and also similar to AWS Lambda container runtime.
+6. The underlying OS and kernel is a Redhat liked Linux OS, and also similar to AWS Lambda container runtime.
 As a result, the installed python library can be directly used in AWS Lambda.
 If you build the Lambda dependencies on Windows, MacOS or other Linux, it may not work in AWS Lambda.
-3. Native authentication support to use AWS CLI / SDK API.

 Create Cloud 9 Environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+The native of Cloud 9 environment is just a EC2 virtual machine in your AWS environment on VPC.
+Follow this document to create your environment.

 - Creating an EC2 Environment: https://docs.aws.amazon.com/cloud9/latest/user-guide/create-environment-main.html